edgeone-pages-test/vibe-coding-agent/README.md

 ## How It Works

 The agent runs in session mode under `agents/`.
-Requests with the same `conversation_id` are routed to the same runtime instance and reuse the same sandbox project workspace.
+Requests with the same `conversation_id` are routed to the same runtime instance and reuse the same temporary project workspace for the sandbox lifetime.

 1. **Request** — the frontend calls `/chat` with a message and the `Markers-Conversation-Id` header.
 A new request from the home view can also set `resetProject: true` to recreate the project workspace.
-2. **State restore** — the chat pipeline reads conversation history from `context.store` and loads project metadata for `projects/<conversation_id>/app`.
+2. **State restore** — the chat pipeline reads conversation history from `context.store` and loads metadata for the current temporary sandbox project.
 3. **LLM and tool loop** — the Claude Agent SDK runs with the `edgeone-sandbox` MCP server, `permissionMode: 'dontAsk'`, and sandbox-only tools.
 The agent must call `ensure_project_scaffold` before reading or writing project files.
 4. **Project editing** — generated source files are written through `write_project_files` or sandbox file tools.
 Commands and dependency installation run inside the sandbox.
-5. **Preview publish** — `publish_preview` starts the app on internal port `3000`, waits for `/preview/` readiness, and builds the public URL from `context.sandbox.getHost(9000)`.
+5. **Preview publish** — `publish_preview` starts the app on internal port `3000`, waits for the preview entry to become ready, and returns a preview URL that is valid only for the current temporary sandbox lifetime.
 6. **Verification** — the runtime runs `npm run build` when a Node project has a build script, or `python -m compileall .` when Python files are present.
 If verification fails after a successful agent run, the pipeline attempts one auto-fix pass.
 7. **Response stream** — the frontend receives status events, logs, tool calls, tool results, file tree updates, the preview URL, build status, and the final assistant reply as newline-delimited JSON.

-The file route is `/file?path=<relative-path>` and uses the same conversation context to read text files from the sandbox project.
+The file route is `/file?path=<relative-path>` and uses the same conversation context to read text files from the temporary sandbox project.
 Sandbox credentials are provided by the runtime; no local sandbox credentials are required.
-Sandbox lifetime is controlled by `agents.sandbox.timeout` in `edgeone.json`, currently set to `1800` seconds.
+The sandbox and generated code are temporary, and their lifetime is controlled by `agents.sandbox.timeout` in `edgeone.json`, currently set to `1800` seconds.

 ## Resources